No products in the basket.

 Inch Hideaway has four luxury yurts and the ‘Wanderly Wagon’ so can accommodate up to 27 people.
 Each yurt is situated on a raised platform and heated with wood-fired stoves.
 There is a communal kitchen, a banquet dining area, a wood-fired pizza oven and a campfire pit.
 It’s all about sharing here.

 More info: Inch Hideaway

-Set in the heart of Portumna Town, this fun site offers guests a chance to stay in a woodland setting within a town central location.
-Pod Umna has got pods, huts and B&B rooms available for booking.
+Set in the heart of Portumna Town, this fun site offers guests a chance to stay in a woodland setting but with a town central location.
+Pod Umna has pods, huts and B&B rooms available for booking.
 They also cater for all sorts of groups with a variety of packages.
 Our favorite package is obviously the Adventure Package with opportunities to go water skiing, horseback riding, extreme biking and much more.